zerwes/hiyapyco/README.rst

    not be found (default: ``True``)

--  ``loglevel``: int : loglevel for the hiyapyco logger; should be one of the valid levels from ``logging``: 'WARN', 'ERROR', 'DEBUG', 'I NFO', 'WARNING', 'CRITICAL', 'NOTSET' (default: default of ``logging``)
+-  ``loglevel``: int : loglevel for the hiyapyco logger; should be one of the valid levels from ``logging``: 'WARN', 'ERROR', 'DEBUG', 'INFO', 'WARNING', 'CRITICAL', 'NOTSET' (default: default of ``logging``)

 -  ``loglevelmissingfiles``: int : one of the valid levels from